Share this:

 Over the winter of 877-878 AD, a Viking army led by Guthrum attacked and seized Chippenham on the River Avon.
 Around January 878, a second army of some twelve-hundred Danes came from Dyfed, Cymru.

-The precise identity of the Viking leader is still a topic of debate among historians, owing to the limitations and varying interpretations of ancient sources.
+The precise identity of the Viking leader from Dyfed is still a topic of debate among historians, owing to the limitations and varying interpretations of ancient sources.

 In a desperate gamble, the West Saxon fyrd garrison, led by Odda [Oddune], Ealdorman of Devon, surged out of Cynuit at dawn and decimated the Viking siege force.